Updated 12/15/19: Added Calibration and Color data.

 Acer probably isn’t the first name you think of when you think “quality gaming monitors,” but we’ve purchased their ED323QUR Abidpx 31.5″ gaming monitor to be used as a daily driver for workstation and gaming use.
 My workload involves a mix of tasks that demand every pixel this 1440p monitor can provide, not to mention the added real-estate of a second 1440p and yet another 1080p screen, so this screen has a tough demand to live up to.
 Let’s go over the features first and then we’ll dive into the user experience.

 The first thing to note is there’s actually TWO models with the same model number.
 The one we’re reviewing is black/red and is the “Abidpx” model.
 The other one is the “widpx” version and is silver.
 The difference (besides price) is the panel on the “widpx” version: it is only 75Hz and does not have FreeSync.
 Beware which model you’re actually purchasing.
 I use the silver version as a daily driver at work, and I’ll provide some info about it as well.
-In general though, it subjectively is the same in normal desktop workloads.
-It’s the 144Hz and FreeSync advantage in gaming that makes the black/red gaming model a better buy of the two.
+In general though, it subjectively is the same in normal desktop workloads, but has a more restricted gamut color reproduction range than the “gaming” version.
+It’s really the 144Hz and FreeSync advantage in gaming that makes the black/red gaming model definite better buy of the two though.

 At 32″, I feel a curved screen really adds a nice touch.
 I’ve gamed on sizes ranging from miniscule 15″ panels up to 40″ and 65″ TVs and 28″ is (subjectively) where I believe the corners start to feel a little far away and perspectively distorted compared to center.
 The curve helps bring those edges in.
 If you haven’t tried a curved monitor, you should certainly give one a test-run for a little while.
 It took me a little while to really get comfortable with it (especially when it’s flanked by two flat-panels), but now I don’t think I’d want a monitor of this size with only a flat panel.
 Either step down to a 27″ or get a curved screen.
 They’re popular for a reason, if at a slight premium.